 It is important to carefully review the third-party integrations and add-ons you include in your Salesforce environment, as they may contain vulnerabilities that could expose your data to security breaches.

 Unsecured third-party integrations in Salesforce can be a significant issue for security engineers because they can introduce vulnerabilities and increase the risk of data breaches.
-Salesforce, being a popular CRM platform, it's often integrated with other software and services to improve the functionality and automation of business processes.
+Salesforce, being a popular CRM platform, is often integrated with other software and services to improve the functionality and automation of business processes.
 These integrations can include everything from payment processors and marketing automation tools to custom applications and scripts.

 However, if these integrations are not properly secured, they can provide a way for attackers to access sensitive data stored in Salesforce.
 For example, if an integration uses an insecure connection or weak authentication methods, it can be relatively easy for an attacker to intercept or bypass these controls and gain access to data.
 Additionally, if an integration is not regularly updated or maintained, it can also become vulnerable to known security issues.